Persons & Family

 There are many ways to get involved.
 The first is to take steps to increase your own knowledge and understanding of clinical quality measures: what they are, how they work, how they impact healthcare.
 That information can all be found on this website for you to explore.

 Another way is to join a Technical Expert Panel (TEP) for a specific measure.
 A TEP is a group of people who care about or have expertise in some type of care, illness, or procedure.
 These people tell measure developers about their experiences so the developers can design better measures.
 Your experiences make you an expert, and most TEPs have a goal to include at least one person or family member on the panel to leverage that knowledge and expertise.
 You can see what panels are forming by visiting the CMS TEP webpage.
+You can learn more about your role by reviewing Becoming a TEP Member.

 You can also respond in writing during public comment periods for proposed measures.
 These periods give you an opportunity to share your ideas on whether measures are important and how CMS can use them to improve healthcare.